Sunday, November 17, 2024

 4 season onions

 The winter garden can provide food all the way to spring.
-There are five strategies to having outdoor edibles all winter long.
+There are five strategies to having edibles through the winter months.
 One is to plant early enough to be at full size by first of November.
 The second is to leverage protection like row covers, portable greenhouses, and cold frames.
 The third is to choose varieties that are winter hardy.
+The fourth is to grow edibles indoors.
+The fifth strategy is to grow varieties during the warmer months that you can easily store all winter.
+You can do any one of the five or do all of them.

-Make sure to add a scoop of finished compost to planting holes and organic fertilizer to add nutrients to soil that may be depleted after the summer harvest.
+Make sure to add a scoop of finished compost to planting holes and organic fertilizer to add nutrients to soil that may be depleted after the summer harvest and less available due to the chilly temperatures.
 Espoma is readily available at most big box and hardware stores.
 For greens type veggies, the general vegetable garden fertilizer is a good choice.

 Ready for harvest in: 6 to 7 weeks